Access to care provided with respect…

 - You have the right to receive necessary care regardless of your race, gender, national origin, marital status, sexual orientation, beliefs, values, language, functional status, age, disability, or source of payment.

 - You have the right to receive considerate and respectful care in a smoke-free environment.

 - You have the right to privacy.

-- You have the right to speak alone to anyone you wish while you are a patient at Caro Community Hospital, unless your healthcare provider determines it is not in your best medical interest.
+- You have the right to speak alone to anyone you wish while you are a patient, unless your healthcare provider determines it is not in your best medical interest.

 - You have the right to receive information about rules involving your care or conduct.

 - You have the right to proper assessment and management of pain.

 - You have the right to be free from restraints of any form that are not medically necessary.

 - You have the right to be free from mental or physical abuse or harassment.

 Your involvement in decisions about your care…